apache/accumulo-website/contributor/index.md

 There are plenty of other options.
 For example, you can skip findbugs with `mvn verify -Dfindbugs.skip` or checkstyle `-Dcheckstyle.skip`, or control the number of forks to use while executing tests, `-DforkCount=4`, etc. You should check with specific plugins to see which command-line options are available to control their behavior.
 Note that not all options will result in a stable build, and options may change over time.

-If you regularly switch between major development branches, you may receive errors about improperly licensed files from the [RAT plugin][1].
+If you regularly switch between major development branches, you may receive errors about improperly licensed files from the [RAT plugin][rat].
 This is caused by modules that exist in one branch and not the other leaving Maven build files that the RAT plugin no longer understands how to ignore.

 The easiest fix is to ensure all of your current changes are stored in git and then cleaning your workspace.